-- 14. Underground Detention will be considered on a case-bycase basis with the following conditions: - a.
+- 12. Detention basins will not be permitted within a 100-year flood plain. - 13.
+Underground Detention will be considered on a case-by-case basis with the following conditions: - a.
 Provisions must be made in the design for the collection and removal of sediment and debris accumulated in the system.
 All applicable health and safety requirements shall also be incorporated in the design of systems that require access by inspection or maintenance personnel. - b.
-Detailed shop drawings are required for underground detention systems, including pertinent engineering calculations and soils information. - 15.
+Detailed shop drawings are required for underground detention systems, including pertinent engineering calculations and soils information. - 14.
 Detention in wetland areas will be considered with the following conditions: - a.
-If in a regulated wetland, an MDEQ permit is required. - b.
-A permanent pretreatment system for the removal of sediment is required prior to out letting to the wetland. - c.
-Storm water Runoff discharged to Wetlands must be diffused to a Non-Erosive Velocity before it reaches the Wetlands. - d.
-That part of the Wetlands used for storage or detention area is set back at least 100 feet from any lake or stream. - e.
-The Wetlands does not have significant wildlife habitat or ecological values, which are likely to be impaired or destroyed by storm water. - f.
-Adequate Soil Erosion control is provided to protect the natural integrity of the Wetlands. - g.
-If off-site Wetlands are used for storm water management, easements must be provided in accordance with the requirements of this ordinance.
+If in a regulated wetland, an EGLE part 303 wetland protection permit is required. - b.
+A permanent pretreatment system for the removal of sediment is required prior to outletting to the wetland. - c.
+Storm water runoff discharged to wetlands must be diffused to a non-erosive velocity before it reaches the wetlands. - d.
+That part of the wetlands used for storage or detention area is set back at least 25 feet from any lake or stream (per Commerce special development provisions Article 32). - e.
+The wetlands do not have significant wildlife habitat or ecological values, which are likely to be impaired or destroyed by storm water. - f.
+Adequate soil erosion control is provided to protect the natural integrity of the wetlands. - g.
+If off-site wetlands are used for storm water management, easements must be provided in accordance with the requirements of this ordinance. - h.

-h.
 Calculations indicating what the water elevation will rise to during the design storm event will be required.
 The design must show that properties adjacent to the wetland area will not be negatively impacted by the increase in storm water runoff.
 Consideration must be given to future developments in the immediate area that could also use the wetland for storm water management purposes.

-B. Retention Basins
+B. RETENTION BASINS

-1. If a gravity outlet cannot be provided, then the storm water holding facility shall be designed as a retention basin with a volume equal to or in excess of the volume of storm water run-off from two consecutive 100-year frequency storms.
+If a gravity outlet cannot be provided, then the storm water holding facility shall be designed as a retention basin with a volume equal to or in excess of the volume of storm water run-off from two consecutive 100-year frequency storms.
 The storm water storage volume shall be calculated by: